About Us

 Jitendrapal Singh Kundan, Treasurer

-Jit holds a MN Principal and Teaching licenses from University of Minnesota, Masters in Physics from Bemidji State University and a B.A. in Education from Augsburg College.
+Jit holds MN Principal and Teaching licenses from the University of Minnesota, Masters in Physics from Bemidji State University, and a B.A. in Education from Augsburg College.
 A former science and math teacher and School Director/Principal (New City Charter School – 2013 Reward School), Jit’s commitment to public education and the public good has shaped his professional career.

 In addition to his formal work in education, Jit has extensive experience as a board member, including UMOJA Drum Coop, Hamline Advisory Board, Minnesota Leadership Academy, Upper Mississippi Academy, and MN Youth Coordinating Board – successfully creating cohesive annual school fairs amongst Charter and Districted Schools.